Foreign exchange market

 The foreign exchange market (forex, FX, or currency market) is a global decentralized or over-the-counter (OTC) market for the trading of currencies.
 This market determines foreign exchange rates for every currency.
-It includes all aspects of buying, selling and exchanging currencies at current or determined prices.
-In terms of trading volume, it is by far the largest market in the world, followed by the credit market.
+By trading volume, it is by far the largest market in the world, followed by the credit market.

-The main participants in this market are the larger international banks.
-Financial centers around the world function as anchors of trading between a wide range of multiple types of buyers and sellers around the clock, with the exception of weekends.
-Since currencies are always traded in pairs, the foreign exchange market does not set a currency's absolute value but rather determines its relative value by setting the market price of one currency if paid for with another.
-Ex: 1 USD is worth X CAD, or CHF, or JPY, etc.

-The foreign exchange market works through financial institutions and operates on several levels.
-Behind the scenes, banks turn to a smaller number of financial firms known as "dealers", who are involved in large quantities of foreign exchange trading.
-Most foreign exchange dealers are banks, so this behind-the-scenes market is sometimes called the "interbank market" (although a few insurance companies and other kinds of financial firms are involved).
-Trades between foreign exchange dealers can be very large, involving hundreds of millions of dollars.
-Because of the sovereignty issue when involving two currencies, Forex has little (if any) supervisory entity regulating its actions.
+The main participants are the larger international banks.
+Financial centres function as anchors of trading between a range of multiple types of buyers and sellers around the clock, with the exception of weekends.
+As currencies are always traded in pairs, the market does not set a currency's absolute value, but rather determines its relative value by setting the market price of one currency if paid for with another.
+Example: 1 USD is worth 1.1 Euros or 1.2 Swiss Francs etc. The market works through financial institutions and operates on several levels.
+Behind the scenes, banks turn to a smaller number of financial firms known as "dealers", who are involved in large quantities of trading.
+Most foreign exchange dealers are banks, so this behind-the-scenes market is sometimes called the "interbank market".
+Trades between dealers can be very large, involving hundreds of millions of dollars.
+Because of the sovereignty issue when involving two currencies, Forex has little supervisory entity regulating its actions.
+In a typical foreign exchange transaction, a party purchases some quantity of one currency by paying with some quantity of another currency.